Note: Please find a summary of the changes made to the post at the end

 Once the vast majority of active validators have the minimum self-stake a new referendum will be proposed to apply the following changes for nominators:

-A timeline for these is difficult to estimate as they depend on the behaviour of the majority of validators, but they should be reasonably expected to happen in April, 2026.
+A timeline for these is difficult to estimate as they depend on the behaviour of the majority of validators (and governance’s voting period on a new set of parameters with enough approval from DOT holders), but a proposal to alter these parameters should be reasonable expected to happen in Q2 2026.

 Beyond Phase 1